DeloitteAU/DDBreakpoints/README.md

 You don't need to set a maximum of the highest breakpoint.

-##### Debug Mode (SCSS v2 Only)
+##### Debug Mode

-*New in SCSS v2*: When debugging it's extremely helpful to know what breakpoint you're currently using.
+*New in SCSS v2:* When debugging it's extremely helpful to know what breakpoint you're currently using.
 A small overlay can be added by using the `$dev-mode` properties on import.

 ```scss
 @use "~ddbreakpoints/lib/dd.breakpoints" with (